AnWeber/vscode-swapf/README.md

 ## Features

-- swap between related files with command or editor title button
+- swap between related files with command or editor title button (Keybinding CTRL+B)
 - allow configuration of swap patterns
+- create missing File, for which a swap is configured (Keybinding CTRL+I)

 ## Default Swap Patterns